voxpelli/webpage-micropub-to-github/README.md

 `MICROPUB_PERMALINK_STYLE` | [Jekyll permalink style](http://jekyllrb.com/docs/permalinks/).
 Example: `/:categories/:year/:month/:title/`
 `MICROPUB_LAYOUT_NAME` | The name of the Jekyll layout to use for the posts.
 Set to `false` to have no layout be added.
 Defaults to `microblogpost`
 `MICROPUB_OPTION_DERIVE_CATEGORY` | Override the default category
+`MICROPUB_GITHUB_BRANCH` | Branch to use for pushes.
+Useful to test out if things end up where you want them to.
+Example: `micropub`

 #### Complex output styles